sireniaeu/hc21/README.md

-Storage for the housing demo
+Storage for the housing demo.